 5. Explore the Sawtooth Mountains In Stanley, Idaho

-Stanley is the perfect summer weekend trip from Boise if you love hiking, alpine lakes, and lots of forest land to explore.
+Trips to Stanley are the perfect summer weekend trips from Boise if you love hiking, alpine lakes, and lots of forest land to explore.

 Stay at the Redfish Lake Lodge for the full mountain experience or stay in the town of Stanley, Idaho at Mountain Village Resort.
 Mountain Village has its own private hot springs on the property, where you can sign up for a private hour of soaking with a full view of the mountains from the pool.